-Maintain a Diverse Customer, Geographic and Project Base-We have what we believe is a well-diversified distribution of revenues across end-use sectors that reduces our exposure to negative developments in any given sector.
+Maintain a Diverse Customer, Geographic and Project Base-We have what we believe is a well-diversified distribution of revenue across end-use sectors that reduces our exposure to negative developments in any given sector.
 We also believe we have a reasonable degree of geographical diversification, again reducing our exposure to negative developments in any given region.
-Our distribution of revenues in 2011 by end-use sector was as follows:
+Our distribution of revenue in 2012 by end-use sector was as follows: